Woset123/EJB_Project/README.md

 Furthermore, Java 8 is needed !!

+Before doing any test, do not forget to configure the file `Server\META-INF\persistance.xml` ! ***(jta-data-source, properties etc..)***

 To make easier the compilations and the execution of the client, bashing script are available.
-However notice, in case the Server is compiled again, you need to copy this new version inside `\Client\`!
+However notice, in case the Server is compiled again, you need to copy this new version of the .jar inside `\Client\`!
+Do not forget also to upload this new version on Glassfish !

 Furthermore, to simplify the test with the client, a file `code.sql` contains the SQL code to create the tables used and to initialize them as well as reinitialize them if needed !